haoyuanz13/My-CUDA-Work/README.md

 In addition, some of the cuda kernel implementation topics are listed below, will keep learning and uploading, <br>
 - [x] The gray image normalization, check `src/main_gray_normalize.cpp`
-- [ ] The rgb image normalization, including channels flip, e.g. bgr to rgb
+- [x] The rgb image normalization, including channels flip, e.g. bgr to rgb, NHWC to NCHW
 - [ ] The center-aligned based image padding
 - [ ] The biliner interpolation based image resize
 - [ ] The feature map postprocess for the detection scenario